mosszhaodphil/doc_asl_stanford/index.rst

 Sample Data
 -----------

 We will use a sample dataset of a healthy volunteer collected by a GE 3T MRI system.
 The dataset includes a T1 weighted structural image and an ASL image acquired using GE's product sequence.
+This dataset can be downloaded here.

 .. toctree::
    :maxdepth: 2

-   Data conversion
+   data_preparation

+   structural_image_processing

+   asl_pre_processing

+   cbf_quantification